What is Hypnobirthing?

 How much do Hypnobirthing classes cost?

 The cost of Hypnobirthing classes varies depending on the provider, the content, duration and format of the course and the area that you live in.
-As a rough guide you can expect to pay somewhere between £200 and £350 for a 10-18 hour group course over 4 -6 weeks.
-You might pay more than this in London.
-If you opt for private lessons, the cost will usually be a bit higher.
-An online course is usually the cheapest option, but it may not provide you with the same level of understanding and ongoing support that group or personalised classes would.
+As a rough guide you can expect to pay somewhere between £275 and £500 for a 10-18 hour group course over 4 -6 weeks.
 Like all decisions in childbirth and early parenting, the right option for you will be entirely dependent on your needs and priorities.
 We’re happy to talk you through your options if you’d like to give us a call.

 When should I start Hypnobirthing classes?